vr1090/lectureNotes/pimsleur-japan.md

 - o sake ga hoshi desu .... pengen sake
 - ichi-en motte imaska? ... do you have one yen
 - not, ja arimasen
+- how many dollar do you have? doru ikura motte imaska?
+- doru motte imasen ...
+I dont have dollar
+- tak-san ... banyak
+- kai-tai ... mau beli